Single sign-on (SSO) for Confluent Cloud¶

 Confluent Cloud allows for single sign-on (SSO) using your existing SAML-based identity provider (IdP).
 SSO provides access control for multiple independent software systems.
 With SSO, enterprise users can log in to multiple, unrelated systems using a single user ID and password, which means enterprises no longer have to store and manage passwords in company databases.
 SSO also improves security and decreases service and troubleshooting issues associated with individual logins.

 - Only users assigned the OrganizationAdmin role can view and modify SSO settings.
-For details, refer to Confluent Cloud RBAC Roles.

-These terms play a key role in the implementation of SSO for Confluent Cloud:
+The following terms play a key role in the implementation of SSO for Confluent Cloud:

 - Identity provider (IdP)